-The Group follows the Employment Ordinance, Chapter 57 of the Laws of Hong Kong in terms of employment management.
+The Group follows the Employment of Children Regulation under the Employment Ordinance, Chapter 57 of the Laws of Hong Kong and the Employment Act (Chapter 91 of Singapore) in terms of employment management.
 To prohibit the use of child and forced labour strictly, well-established recruitment policies are adopted.
 Policies include verifying the identity documents of all applicants by human resources department during the recruitment process to ensure that our employees are all above the minimum legal working age and no forced labour is hired.
-In case any irregularities in ages, identities and/or validities of employment status are found, employment will be terminated immediately, and the Group will report the incident to relevant authorities.
+In case if there are any irregularities in ages, identities and/or validities of employment status are found, the employment contract will be terminated immediately, and the Group will report the incident to relevant authorities.

 The Group lists specific requirements on advertisement to hire the most suitable candidate.
-All resume, original identification card, original certificate should be first checked by human resources ("HR") department during interview.
+All resumes, original identification cards, original certificates should be first checked by human resources ("HR") department during interview.
 HR department also contacts candidate's preceded employer for reference.